Japanese government–issued currency in the Dutch East Indies: Background

 In December 1941, the Empire of Japan began its assault on British Borneo; by January 1942 its armies had begun to attack those parts of the island which were part of the Dutch East Indies.
 This was followed by attacks on Sumatra and Java in February.
 Ultimately, the Dutch colonial government capitulated on 8 March 1942, though pockets of resistance lasted for several months.
 In the succeeding months, the Japanese government closed the banks, seized assets and currency, and assumed control of the Indies' economy.

-Java was left under the administration of the Sixteenth Army, Sumatra under the Twenty-Fifth Army, and the remainder of the archipelago under the Japanese Navy.
+Java was left under the administration of the Sixteenth Army, Sumatra under the Twenty-Fifth Army, and the remainder of the archipelago under the Imperial Japanese Navy.
 This administrative division meant that some notes were highly localized.
 For instance, the 100 and 1000 guilder notes, with a design similar to that used in occupied Malaya (also under the Twenty-Fifth Army), were only meant to be circulated in Sumatra.
 There is no evidence, however, that the latter were actually in use.